aslikoturoglu/DSA210-Term-Project/README.md

    Therefore, _Regions that are located near the sea have a more positive impact on people’s socioeconomic status compared to regions that are not near the sea.._

 ## Machine Learning Techniques
+First Linear Regression model is created and detect the errors.
+Later, K-Nearest Neighbors Regressor (KNN) model will be created and detect the errors too.
+In conclusion, we will compare two models and see the differences.

+**Step 1: Linear Regression**
-- Regression: Predicting Obesity Rates
+- Linear Regression: Predicting Obesity Rates

 - Objective: The goal of this analysis was to predict obesity rates based on socioeconomic status.